Documentation Required for Cruise Travel...

 emergency (a notarized statement is preferred, but not required by the cruise line*).
 If only one parent is going on

-recommended that the other parent sign a release form.* If neither parent is going, then BOTH parents
+the trip, it is recommended that the other parent sign a release form.* If neither parent is going, then BOTH parents

-your travel agent can provide you with the cruise line document for parent signature.
+should sign.* In most cases, your travel agent can provide you with the cruise line document for parent signature.

-*Note that most cruise lines do not require a minor sailing with only one parent to have a document signed or
+(*Note that most cruise lines do not require a minor sailing with only one parent to have a document signed or

-is recommended in case you should miss the ship or are detained in a foreign
+notarized by the second parent, but it is recommended in case you should miss the ship or are detained in a foreign

 port...
 For example, Mexico may require a notarized affidavit signed by ANY parent not accompanying the minor.